-How physical activity changes our body has been a topic of great interest for ages.
+How physical activity and diet change our personal training clients’ bodies is indeed top of mind in our industry.
 Low fat, low carbohydrate, high protein, aerobics, resistance training, etc. are all diet and activity strategies that will to some degree alter our bodies.
 Even a poor diet and no exercise will make changes, too.
-We know that regular exercise and sound diet strategies work, but there is complex biochemistry at play to make such changes.
+Regular exercise and diet influence key hormones and metabolism and that employing different strategies can alter success, but there is complex biochemistry at play to make such changes.

 Altering your metabolism by manipulating diet and activity is the overall objective, but understanding “the how” diet and exercise actually do can make all the difference in the world; one can tune and sharpen it for fast, precise results.
 When diet and exercise strategies are employed together to achieve the goals of fitness and health, the synergism is more effective.
 First, we’ll look closely at the interplay between exercise and hormone function, and the following article will break down the interplay between diet and hormones.